Multi-layered characterization of hot stellar systems with confidence

 \subsection{An Illustrative Example}

-We illustrate our syncytial clustering algorithm on the synthetic 2D {\em Bananas-Arcs} dataset in~\citet{riveraandmaitra20}.
-From Figure~\ref{fig:illus} it is evident that this data has four complex clusters.
+We illustrate our model-based syncytial clustering algorithm on the synthetic 2D {\em Bananas-Arcs} dataset in~\citet{riveraandmaitra20}.
+From Figure~\ref{fig:illus} it is evident that this dataset has four complex-structured clusters.
 We fit both GMMBC and $t$MMBC to this dataset using the methods in~\citet{chattopadhyayandmaitra17} and~\citet{chattopadhyayandmaitra18} and selected the best clustering solution as well as the number of groups using BIC.
-For this dataset, GMMBC with 15 groups provided the best solution (Figure~\ref{fig:illus:em}) with a generalized overlap of $8.2\times 10^{-3}$.
-The first of the merging phases (with the best $\kappa=3$) provided the five clusters of Figure~\ref{fig:illus:ph1} with a generalized overlap of $1.4\times 10^{-4}$.
+For this dataset, GMMBC with 15 groups provided the best solution (Figure~\ref{fig:illus:em}) with $\ddot\omega=8.2\times 10^{-3}$.
+The first of the merging phases (with the best $\kappa=3$) provided the five clusters of Figure~\ref{fig:illus:ph1} with $\ddot\omega=1.4\times 10^{-4}$.
 Therefore this merged solution provides a more distinctive grouping than the Gaussian mixture model solution.
-The second phase of merging resulted in the four groups of Figure~\ref{fig:illus:ph2} with a generalized overlap of $1.368\times 10^{-4}$.
-Since the generalized overlap of this phase is very close to that at the end of the first phase of merging, the merging terminates at this phase.
-This example illustrates the effectiveness of syncytial clustering over regular methods in capturing complex-structure and irregular-shaped clusters.
+The second phase of merging resulted in the four groups of Figure~\ref{fig:illus:ph2} with $\ddot\omega=1.368\times 10^{-4}$.
+Since the generalized overlap of this phase is nearly indisinguishable from that obtained at the end of the first phase of merging, the merging terminates here.
+This example clearly illustrates the effectiveness of syncytial clustering over regular methods in capturing complex-structure and irregular-shaped clusters.
 Additionally, the multi-staged solution provides us with the ability to understand each of these complex structures in terms of their component (simpler) homogeneous groups.
 Our data-driven approach results in a terminating $\ddot\omega$ that is much smaller than the original MBC solution indicating a preference for the complex-structured solution in providing us with distinctive groups.
-We now analyze the HSS dataset using our syncytial clustering algorithm.
+We now analyze the 13456 HSS using our syncytial clustering algorithm.